SebaMarino/exogas/readme.md

 # Welcome to exogas by Dr. Sebastian Marino

-Exogas is a package to simulate the evolution of gas in a debris disc including:
+Exogas is a python package to simulate the evolution of gas in a debris disc including:

 - viscous evolution
 - CO photodissociation